meltano/meltano/docs/src/docs/README.md

 ### Community

 We work to build a more diverse and inclusive community by hiring globally and creating a culture that supports team members everywhere.
 We want to enable everyone to contribute - from team members to users - and we recognize that our vibrant community is at the core of Meltano.
+We will always keep the interests of our open source users and contributors in mind as we continue to grow.

 ### Empathy

-We work with empathy in our hearts, recognizing we're not alone in this journey.
+We work with empathy, recognizing we're not alone in this journey.
 We bring kindness, humility, trust, honesty, and an assumption of good faith to all of our interactions.

 ### Sustainability